 - Help the scouts earn the Scout rank prior to summer camp.

 - Ask the Troop Guide or an older Scout to show the new Scouts how to use and update their information in the Scout Handbook.

 - If your troop has more than three scouts participating in the program, we ask that you provide an adult leader to assist the Patrol Guides throughout the week.
 This is an excellent opportunity for the new leader in your troop to learn about Scouting.
 Troops may rotate the leader through the week as needed.

 - Host a shakedown at a troop meeting prior to camp to make sure that the Scouts have all the equipment they will need for the week.
 Refer to the Equipment List in the Administrative Guide.
 Additional gear list : Required items: rain gear, flashlight, water bottle, and backpack.
 Items needed daily: water bottle, pen and paper, and BSI passport.
 Optional Items: compass, pocket Knife, and camera.

-The Brownsea program kicks off at 8:00AM on Monday morning (2:00PM Monday, Session 1 Only) with an opening ceremony.
+The Brownsea program kicks off at 8:30AM on Monday morning with an opening Ceremony in the Brown-sea Island Program Area (near the Commissioner Shack).
 During this ceremony Scouts will be grouped into patrols and meet their Brownsea Island Guide—an experienced Scout who will work with them through the week as an instructor and mentor.
-Scouts will be matched with other boys who are similar in rank and experience to increase program flexibility and allow the patrols to work on appropriate material for their skill level.
+Scouts will be matched with other Scouts who are similar in rank and experience to increase program flexibility and allow the patrols to work on appropriate material for their skill level.
 We will attempt to place troop members in the same patrol.
 Scouts will be presented with a passport and walking stave to keep with them at all times during the week.
-The passport will chart their progress towards the advancement requirements of Tenderfoot through First Class.
+The passport will chart their progress to-wards the advancement requirements of Tenderfoot through First Class.
 Below is a sample day for Scouts in Brownsea.
 (Schedule will vary from day to day).

 Getting the Most From the Program